 Have you ever tried Polish food?
 Pierogi, kielbasa, żurek…there are so many great dishes to learn about on a food tour in Krakow.
 But what are those dishes?
 I knew a few of them from my earlier visit to Poland, and others were new.
+Since my first year backpacking, I’ve loved eastern European foods.
 One thing was for sure, everything we tried on the tour was fantastic.

 Obwarzanek Krakowski and Oscypek at Bonobo